danzo3000/NC-Games-Frontend/README.md

 Link to the deployed version: https://danzo-3000-nc-games-review.netlify.app/

 This app was created as part of a solo project on the Northcoders training bootcamp using React.
-I also built the backend as part of this project (see: LINK HERE) using data supplied by the NC team.
+I also built the backend as part of this project (see: https://github.com/danzo3000/NC-Games-Project) using data supplied by the NC team.

 The project demonstrates the following functionality: